 The Future of STEM

-STEM occupations are expected to grow in coming years, and there's currently a shortage in the workforce for qualified employees.
-According to the Bureau of Labor Statistics, biomedical engineers are expected to grow by 62% by 2020, a rate much faster than average.
+STEM occupations are expected to grow in the coming years, and there's currently a shortage in the workforce for qualified employees.
+According to the Bureau of Labor Statistics, biomedical engineers are expected to grow by 23% by 2024, a rate much faster than average.

-There's also the nonprofit MATHCOUNTS, which provides challenging math programs for the nation's middle school students.
-The MATHCOUNTS program has received two White House citations as an outstanding private sector initiative.
-Additionally, events like The White House Science Fair allow young students a platform to showcase their talents and achievements in STEM education.
-Many believe science fairs are still the key to innovations in science, engineering, and technology.
+There's also the nonprofit MATHCOUNTS, STEM works-certified and the recipient of two White House citations as an outstanding private sector initiative.
+MATHCOUNTS provides challenging math programs for the nation's middle school students.
+Additionally, events like The White House Science Fair allow young students a platform to showcase their talents and achievements in STEM education, illustrating the argument of many that science fairs are still the key to innovations in science, engineering, and technology.

-The anticipated need for graduates competent in science and technology coupled with pointed efforts to educate them will help address the shortage of a skilled STEM workforce population.
-Higher education institutions have taken note of this and being proactive and innovative in their approaches to STEM students.
+The growing need for graduates competent in science and technology, coupled with focused efforts to educate them, can help to address the shortage of a skilled STEM workforce population.
+Higher education institutions have taken note of this and continue being proactive and innovative in their approaches to STEM students and programs.